ml6team/fondant/README.md

 Available components include:

-- Non-distributed PyArrow components: `express.components.pyarrow_components.{PyArrowTransformComponent, PyArrowLoaderComponent}`
+- Non-distributed Pandas components: `express.components.pandas_components.{PandasTransformComponent, PandasLoaderComponent}`
-    - Data is exposed as a `pyarrow.dataset.Scanner`.
-Depending on the use-case, consumers can do batch transforms, or collect data in-memory to a pyarrow `Table` or pandas `DataFrame`.

 Planned components include:

 - Spark-based components and base image.
-- Pandas-based components.
-- HuggingFace Datasets components?
+- HuggingFace Datasets components.

 With Kubeflow, it's possible to share and re-use components across different pipelines.
 To see an example, checkout this [sample notebook](https://github.com/Svendegroote91/kfp_samples/blob/master/Reusable%20Components%20101.ipynb) that showcases how you can save and load a component.